python/cpython/Doc/library/datetime.rst

 .. method:: datetime.timetz()

-   Return :class:`time` object with same hour, minute, second, microsecond, and tzinfo members.
+   Return :class:`time` object with same hour, minute, second, microsecond, and tzinfo attributes.
 See also method :meth:`time`.

 .. method:: datetime.replace([year[, month[, day[, hour[, minute[, second[, microsecond[, tzinfo]]]]]]]])

-   Return a datetime with the same members, except for those members given new values by whichever keyword arguments are specified.
-Note that ``tzinfo=None`` can be specified to create a naive datetime from an aware datetime with no conversion of date and time members.
+   Return a datetime with the same attributes, except for those attributes given new values by whichever keyword arguments are specified.
+Note that ``tzinfo=None`` can be specified to create a naive datetime from an aware datetime with no conversion of date and time attributes.

 .. method:: datetime.astimezone(tz)

-   Return a :class:`datetime` object with new :attr:`tzinfo` member *tz*, adjusting the date and time members so the result is the same UTC time as *self*, but in *tz*'s local time.
+   Return a :class:`datetime` object with new :attr:`tzinfo` attribute *tz*, adjusting the date and time attributes so the result is the same UTC time as *self*, but in *tz*'s local time.

    *tz* must be an instance of a :class:`tzinfo` subclass, and its :meth:`utcoffset` and :meth:`dst` methods must not return ``None``.  *self* must